 If you still have questions about how to prepare to pursue your career goals or the degree you want to pursue, feel free to contact one of our advisors or request information on one of our information technology degree programs.Discover degrees at AIU

 1. “Network and Computer Systems Administrators.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/computer-and-information-technology/network-and-computer-systems-administrators.htm (Visited October 4, 2018).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 2. “Summary Report for Network and Computer Systems Administrators.”
 O*Net Online.
 Retrieved from: http://www.onetonline.org/link/summary/15-1142.00 (Visited on October 4, 2018).